Star

 Bingo games can be split into free games and real money games.
 Because of how critical they are to your gaming experience, choosing whether or not you want to bet real money is a decision you would probably want to make before anything else.

-• Free Bingo Games, as the name suggests, allow you to buy and play tickets for free.
+• Free Bingo Games, as the name suggests, allow you to buy and play tickets for without paying.
 However, the way that ‘free’ works with these games can vary depending on the game.
-Some bingo is completely free (these are also called social games), while some simply give out free tickets as a bonus for performing certain paid actions.
+Some bingo is completely free (these are also called social games), while some simply give out tickets as a bonus for performing certain paid actions.

 • Real Money Bingo Games are the de facto standard for bingo games in Canada and is this is our main focus.
-More numerous and more varied than their free counterparts, you can play this bingo for a chance to win real cash prizes.
+More numerous and more varied than their counterpart, you can play this bingo for a chance to win real cash prizes.

 Bingo Games by Number of Balls

 The most basic way that bingo games are categorised are by the quantities of bingo balls in play.
 For most players, this is the most useful way to categorise bingo games since different ball amounts affect both the speed of the game and the layout of the tickets.
-A few of the basic examples of these games include:
+We explain the differences between the different bingo game variants below.

 90 Ball Bingo